JanSliwinski/4CBLB10-Group-35/README.md

 ## Usage

 ### Data Loading
 The dataset is loaded using the `DataLoading.m` script.
 Ensure the `ExampleDataSet` folder is on your current MATLAB path.
-The path should extend to **`...\4CBLC10-Group-35-main\4CBLC10-Group-35-main`**, or update the file paths in the script to match your local machine:
+The path should extend to **`...\4CBLC10-Group-35-main\4CBLC10-Group-35-main`**, or if this does no work update the file paths in the script to match your local machine:

 ```matlab
 % Specify the folder containing the renamed experiment data TXT files